stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/README.md

 cd /home/rstudio/sc-rna-seq-snap/analyses/<module_of_interest>
 ```

-## To run the code in this repository wiht your own data:
+## To run the code in this repository with your own data:

 1. Fork the repository on your own account from the main page of the `stjude-dnb-binfcore/sc-rna-seq-snap` by clicking the “Fork” button